KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 ## Prerequisites
 - Retrieve UAA admin credentials
-  - The script on completion will print out the admin credentials for Tanzu Apps Manager and CF CLI, alternatively, you can retrieve them via Tanzu Operations Manager > Small Footprint Tanzu Platform for Cloud Foundry > Credentials > UAA > Admin Credentials
+  - The script on completion will print out the admin credentials for Tanzu Apps Manager and CF CLI, alternatively, you can retrieve them via Tanzu Operations Manager > Small Footprint Elastic Application Runtime > Credentials > UAA > Admin Credentials

 - Download CF CLI and login to the platform
-  -  The above script on completion will print out how to download cf cli and how to run `cf login`, alternatively, see the [install docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-2/tpcf/install-go-cli.html) and [login docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-2/tpcf/getting-started.html)
+  -  The script on completion will print out how to download cf cli and how to run `cf login`, alternatively, see the [install docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/elastic-application-runtime/10-3/eart/cf-cli-install-cf-cli.html) and [login docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/elastic-application-runtime/10-3/eart/cf-cli-getting-started.html#login-foundation)

 - Create an Org and a Space
     - Create an Org